Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

 When $X$ is a Fano variety over a field $K$ of characteristic $0$, $X$ is geometrically rationally connected, so we have ${\rm CH}_0(X_{\overline{K}})=\mathbb{Z}$, because any two points $x,\,y\in X(\overline{K})$ belong to a rational curve in $X$ defined over $\overline{K}$ (see \cite{komimo}).
-The Chow group ${\rm CH}_0(X)_0$ of $0$-cycles of degree $0$ is thus of torsion, and more precisely, there exists an integer $M$ (depending on $X$) such that for any field $L\supseteq K$, ${\rm CH}_0(X_L)_{0}$ is of $M$-torsion.
-This follows from a decomposition of the diagonal argument as in \cite{blochsri}, or directly using the rational connectedness, that provides over a finite extension $K'\supseteq K $ of degree $d$, a dominant rational map
+The Chow group ${\rm CH}_0(X)_0$ of $0$-cycles of degree $0$ is a torsion group.
+More precisely, there exists an integer $M$ (depending on $X$ and the field $K$) such that for any overfield $L\supseteq K$, ${\rm CH}_0(X_L)_{0}$ is of $M$-torsion.
+This statement observed in \cite[Proposition 11]{CTinvent2005} follows either from a decomposition of the diagonal argument as in \cite{blochsri}, or directly using the rational connectedness, that provides over a finite extension $K'\supseteq K $ of degree $d$, a dominant rational map